Skip to main content

 Strict mode

-Enforce has one follow-up choice: how strict the gate is about N/A verdicts — the verifier’s way of declaring a change has no runtime surface to exercise (a type-only refactor, a docs tweak).
-When you pick enforce, install shows a second picker for it right away (assist and monitoring skip it — there’s no gate to enforce).
+Enforce has two follow-up choices at install — how strict the gate is about N/A verdicts, and whether a failing verdict blocks or just reports (assist and monitoring skip both — there’s no gate to enforce).
+The first is how strict the gate is about N/A verdicts — the verifier’s way of declaring a change has no runtime surface to exercise (a type-only refactor, a docs tweak).
+When you pick enforce, install shows its picker right away.
 Non-strict (default) lets the agent skip changes with nothing to exercise — refactors, type-only edits, docs: Picker titled 'How strict should verification be?' with the cursor on non-strict Strict always makes the agent actually exercise the change — no cycle can be skipped: Picker titled 'How strict should verification be?' with the cursor on strict To set it later (rather than at install):

 With strict on, a verdict that tries to mark a cycle not-applicable is blocked, and the agent has to produce the cycle’s required tools.
 Strict only matters in enforce mode (in assist and monitoring-only there’s no gate to enforce it).
 It’s read live by the gate, so it takes effect on the next session without re-rendering artifacts.
 Strict maps to the verification.strict config key and accepts the usual -g/--global and --local target flags.
 For how N/A verdicts work in the first place, see N/A verdicts below.